 How to Avoid Cramps After Sex

+In short: Switch things up in the bedroom.
 Mathews recommends trying positions or angles during sex that may put less pressure on your cervix.
 Taking ibuprofen, which "can block prostaglandins and reduce the cramping," can also alleviate any pain during or after sex.

 In addition, uterine cramps can also be treated by placing a heating pad on the abdomen.
 "Some women with severe pain related to pelvic floor muscle spasm may benefit from pelvic floor physical therapy with a trained specialist," Mathews adds.

-Dardik also says that emptying your bladder before sex may also help reduce cramps.
+Emptying your bladder before sex may also help reduce cramps.